learn-co-curriculum/react-hooks-react-router-code-along/README.md

 page using client-side routing: `Link` and `NavLink`.
 They both have the same base level functionality:

-- They render an `<a>` tag to the DOM
+- They render an `<a>` tag to the DOM.
-- When the `<a>` tag is clicked, they change the URL and tell React Router to re-render our routes, displaying the component that matches the new URL
+- When the `<a>` tag is clicked, they change the URL and tell React Router to re-render our routes, displaying the component that matches the new URL.
-- Instead of taking an `href` attribute like normal `<a>` tags, `Link` and `NavLink` take a `to` prop that points to the endpoint you want a user to navigate to
+- Instead of taking an `href` attribute like normal `<a>` tags, `Link` and `NavLink` take a `to` prop that points to the endpoint the link should take the user to.

 `NavLink` acts as a superset of `Link`, adding a default **active** class **when it matches the current URL**. `NavLink` works well for creating a navigation